Church in the Province of the West Indies: History

+Ordination of Women

+The Church in the Province of the West Indies has ordained women as deacons since 1994 and as priests since 1996.
+In 2019, the Synod of the church approved the ordination of women as bishops.

 Mission organisations

 The Jamaica Church Missionary Society is the recognised missionary agency of the Diocese of Jamaica and the Cayman Islands in the Province of the West Indies.
 The society focuses on evangelisation with special relevance to daily human needs.

 The society was established in 1861 as a subsidiary of the church, intended to target those sections of Jamaica's "hard to reach" population.
 For many years the mission stations established and maintained by the society provided the only means of reaching the masses of the population with Christianity and basic education.

 Theological college

-The Codrington College, an Anglican preparatory in Saint John, Barbados, opened in 1745.
+Codrington College, an Anglican preparatory in Saint John, Barbados, opened in 1745.